mahyaresteki/FALCON/README.md

-# FALCON Leave Management System
+# FALCON: Leave Management System
 FALCON is super light information system to manage history of leaves and missions in any type of company.
 It is so simple and easy to use.

 # Architecture